Nürburgring 24 Hours: Overview

 Due to various changes and versions of the Grand Prix Strecke, the overall length of the track varied from the original 22.835 km to nearly 26 km of the maximum length configuration which was in use in 2002 and 2003, after the GP track had been extended by the Mercedes Arena.
 As this section and its large paved run-off areas was useful as extra paddock zone for the competitors of the support races, it is bypassed with a sharp Z-shape chicane since 2005 for a 25.3 km track length.

-The number of cars starting is limited to 150 as of 2024, driven by 600 or more drivers, as 2, 3 or 4 can share a car.
+The number of cars starting is limited to 150 as of 2024, driven by up to 600 drivers, as 2, 3 or 4 can share a car.
 One driver is allowed to drive 150 minutes non-stop, and can enter on two cars, yet a rest time of at least 2 hours has to be observed between two turns of the same driver.

 The race is typically held in May or June on the Ascension Day or Corpus Christi holiday.
 The 2013 edition was held on Pentecost.
 The 2020 race was postponed to September and held with limited spectators, restricted to the Grand Prix course area (initially planned to be held behind closed doors) due to the COVID-19 pandemic.
 The 2024 race set a new shortest distance record of just 50 laps with less than 10 hours of racing due to rain and overnight fog; the 2023 race set a new longest distance run for the race, as well as the first win for Ferrari.